 The main mission of the game is to search through the various dungeons and find these Ostinatos who are creating μ’s songs and put a stop to them.
 The music is actually quite good and each song ends up getting stuck in your head as you’re fighting and running around the map.
 But that’s basically it for the main premise, learn about a new Ostinatos and stop him by defeating him in battle.
 Depending on your level, it’s possible to defeat these bosses in one action if you time your attacks right, which I must admit feels cool, but doesn’t do well to satisfy some of the masochist JRPG players out there.

 One of the coolest parts about the game isn’t the core story itself.
 It’s the side stories that allow players to learn more about the Go Home Club.
 It allows the side stories to give the games core story more depth so that you may find yourself enjoying the company of your team a bit more.
 These backstories also offer up details about why your team members want to escape reality and how they ended up stuck in this virtual world.

 Release Date: Available Now

-Our review is based upon a retail version provided to us by the games publisher.
+Our review is based upon a retail version provided to us by the publisher of the game.
 For our review, we used a PlayStation 4 Pro with a 7200RPM HDD.
 For information about our ethics policy please click here.